LacMichal/Projekt-Kapusta/README.md

 # Projekt-Kapusta
-Searching for bugs on the website https://kapusta-qa.netlify.app/ Quantity TC: 55, Issues 30
+Searching for bugs on the website https://kapusta-qa.netlify.app/ Quantity TC: 55, Issues 30 (TestRail)